 The next day, those men not assigned to a tank or half-track walked around Clark Field to look at the damage.
 As they walked, they saw there were hundreds of dead.
 Some were pilots who had been caught asleep, because they had flown night missions, in their tents during the first attack.
 Others were pilots who had been killed attempting to get to their planes.

 The 194th, with D Company, was moved, the night of the 12th, to an area south of San Fernando near the Calumpit Bridge arriving there at 6:00 A.M.
 On December 13, the tankers were moved 80 kilometers from Clark Field to do reconnaissance and to guard beaches.
 On the 15th, the battalion received 15 Bren gun carriers but turned some over to the 26th Cavalry, Philippine Scouts.
 These were used to test the ground to see if it could support tanks.
 The tank battalions were sent to the area around the Lingayen Gulf.
 The company was near a mountain, so many of the tankers climbed to the top.
-On the mountain, they found troops, ammunition, guns but were just sitting there watching the Japanese ships in the gulf.
+On the mountain, they found troops with ammunition and guns, but the troops were just sitting there watching the Japanese ships in the gulf.
 They had received orders not to fire.

 Christmas Day, the tankers spent the night in a coconut grove.
 As it turned out, the coconuts were all they had to eat.
-From Christmas to January 15, 1942, both day and night, all the tanks did was cover retreats of different infantry units.
+From Christmas to January 15th – both day and night – all the tanks did was cover retreats of different infantry units.
 The tanks were constantly bombed, shelled, and strafed.
-The tanks formed a new defensive held the Santa Ignacia-Gerona-Santo Tomas- San Jose line on December 26.
+The tanks formed a new defensive from the Santa Ignacia-Gerona-Santo Tomas- San Jose line on December 26th.
 When they dropped back from the line, all the platoons withdrew, except one which provided cover, as the other platoons from the area.
 One tank went across the line receiving fire and firing on the Japanese.
 At Bayambang, Lt.
 Petree’s platoon lost a tank.
 It was at this time that D Company, 192nd, lost all their tanks, except one, because the bridge they were supposed to cross had been destroyed.
 The company commander, Lt.
 Jack Altman, could not bring himself to totally destroy the tanks, and the Japanese repaired them and used them on Bataan.
-The sergeant of the one tank, that had not been abandoned, found a place to ford the river a few hundred yards from the bridge.
-The tank commander received the Silver Star for saving the tank.
+The sergeant of one tank refused to abandon his tank and found a place to ford the river a few hundred yards from the bridge.
+He received the Silver Star for saving the tank.

 It was the evening of April 8 that Gen. King decided that further resistance was futile, since approximately 25% of his men were healthy enough to fight, and he estimated they would last one more day.
 In addition, he had over 6,000 troops who were sick or wounded and 40,000 civilians who he feared would be massacred.
 His troops were on one-quarter rations, and even at that ration, he had two days of food left.
 He also believed his troops could fight for one more day.
 B and D Companies, 192nd, and A Company were preparing for a suicide attack in an attempt to stop the advance.
 At 6:00 P.M. that tank battalion commanders received this order: “You will make plans, to be communicated to company commanders only, and be prepared to destroy within one hour after receipt by radio, or other means, of the word ‘CRASH’, all tanks and combat vehicles, arms, ammunition, gas, and radios: reserving sufficient trucks to close to rear echelons as soon as accomplished.”